citp/privacy-policy-historical/s/st/sta/stagetecture.com.md

 Your privacy is important to Stagetecture.com.
 This privacy statement provides information about the personal information that Stagetecture.com. under management of Stagetecture.com. collects, and the ways in which Http//stagetecture.com under management of Stagetecture.com. uses that personal information.

 We allow third-party companies to serve ads and/or collect certain anonymous information when you visit our web site.
 These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to this and other Web sites in order to provide advertisements about goods and services likely to be of greater interest to you.
 These companies typically use a cookie or third party web beacon to collect this information.
 To learn more about this behavioral advertising practice or to opt-out of this type of advertising, you can visit [networkadvertising.org](http://networkadvertising.org/).
+To
+opt-out of this type of advertising, you can visit [AboutAds.info](http://www.aboutads.info/choices.)

 ### **Personal information collection**